 Out of the horror of this latest tragedy comes an opportunity for transformation.
 The seeds are present for a multiracial, cross-class alliance of young people standing up to demand a society free from all forms of violence.
 Youth organizers will require substantial resources if these seeds are to blossom into a full blown movement.

 Young people across the country are taking up the mantle of leadership.
 Join us as we work to ensure they have the resources needed to seize this moment and build their strength for the critical political moments to come.
-With initial contributions, we have already raised $85,000.
+With initial contributions, we have already raised over $250,000.
 Join our growing list of donors by contacting Mónica Córdova, Deputy Director of FCYO, at firstname.lastname@example.org, in order to contribute to the Youth for Safety and Justice Fund.

 The Funders' Collaborative on Youth Organizing

 The California Endowment